sakshamsharma/acehack/posts/2016-06-12-chromeffx.md

 * [Instant Crush](https://www.youtube.com/watch?v=a5uQMwRMHcs)
 * [The Scientist](https://www.youtube.com/watch?v=RB-RcX5DS5A)

-The experiments were conducted on a Lenovo Y50-70 with a 4 cell battery (and dismal) battery, 8 GB RAM, and an i7 4705HQ Processor.
+The experiments were conducted on a Lenovo Y50-70 with a 4 cell (and dismal) battery, 8 GB RAM, and an i7 4705HQ Processor.

 ## Scripts used